 I've submitted my completed application.
 When will I receive a decision?

 The time frame for admissions notifications can vary considerably.
-Generally speaking, decisions are made within four to six weeks after your completed application has been received.
-You will receive an email once your application has been sent to the department for review and an approximate time in which you will receive a decision.
+Generally speaking, decisions are available within four to six weeks after your completed application has been sent for departmental review.
+You will receive an email once your application has been sent to the department for review, along with an approximate time frame in which you will receive a decision.